 Lessons From the Field: Promoting Vaccine Confidence

 Lessons from the Field: Promoting Vaccine Confidence provides key lessons learned from select immunization programs and stakeholders that have substantial experience addressing vaccine hesitancy and vaccine confidence in their communities.
+The three chapters of the guide cover the legislative process, cultural competence, and incorrect vaccine information.

 Chapter 1: The Legislative Process and Other Forums